- Our Attorneys

 The challenge to prevent dehydration in a nursing home may be the result of one or more of the following:

 If your loved one has suffered from malnutrition or dehydration at a nursing home, please call our New Haven nursing home negligence lawyers at (203) 777-2300.
-We fight for the results you deserve.
+Our medical malpractice attorneys fight for the results you deserve.